dyprodg/terraform-api-gateway-pipeline/README.md

 curl "STAGINGURL/verify?token=asdfasdf"
 ```

 If you want to make some changes to the code now, you only have to push your repo.
+The pipeline should do the rest.